CADLabs/fei-protocol-model/docs/research/fei_protocol_ecosystem_risk.md

 In general, it may be useful to compute a correlation matrix for all state variables which play a role in determining future system state: ex - informing FEI demand.
 Correlations can be computed once as a result of simulation outputs or on a rolling basis, as to be able to inspect the evolution of correlations themselves.

-Whilst analyisis of correlations is not a formal parameter hypothesis testing procedure, one may informally gauge the simulated strength of relationships, and even compare to real world data, in order to validate assumptions.
+Whilst analysis of correlations is not a formal parameter hypothesis testing procedure, one may informally gauge the simulated strength of relationships, and even compare to real world data, in order to validate assumptions.

 **Examples:**
 - Direct Minting/Redemption via PSMs